lunatech-labs/lunatech-competence-center-online/CONTRIBUTING.md

 - Open [http://localhost:8081](http://localhost:8081) in your browser
 - Use the provided [Postman](https://www.getpostman.com/) [collection](backend/resources/CCO.postman_collection.json) and [environment](backend/resources/OCC.postman_environment.json) to try the API.

+### Observe

+Browse to http://localhost:8080/ to see the application.
+There is also a GUI running on top of the Postgres database, reach it on http://localhost:8088/ and login with username `postgres`, password `secret` and database `competence-center`.

 ## Documentation

 - [Swagger REST API documentation](backend/resources/swagger.yml)